Home » Weather Instruments: What Each One Measures and How They Work

 Used in solar energy, agriculture and research

-Measures: Solar radiation Units: W/m² (watts per square metre) Types: Thermopile, photodiode
+Measures: Solar radiation Units: W/m² Types: Thermopile, photodiode

-For most home weather observers, a pyranometer is an optional addition.
-It becomes more useful for solar panel monitoring, greenhouse management, agricultural planning, and evapotranspiration calculations for irrigation.
+For most home weather observers, a pyranometer is optional.
+It becomes useful for solar panel monitoring, greenhouse management, agricultural planning, and evapotranspiration calculations for irrigation.
 The Davis Vantage Pro2 Plus includes a solar radiation sensor as standard.
-It can be added to the standard Pro2 and to most Ecowitt stations as an optional sensor.
+It can be added to most Ecowitt stations as an optional sensor.

 Home Weather Station: All Instruments Combined